Event-Driven Video Generation: Appendix

 \paragraph{Model evaluations per step.} When using CFG, all methods require two model evaluations per sampling step (conditional and unconditional).
 EVD does not increase the number of DiT evaluations beyond CFG; event prediction and gating are computed within the same forward pass (or from cached features) and do not require additional DiT calls.

-Table~\ref{tab:evd_efficiency} summarizes the computational footprint of EVD.
-EVD introduces a small event head and token-wise gating, adding only \(6.5\)M parameters (\(0.16\%\)) on DiT-4B and \(12.0\)M parameters (\(0.04\%\)) on DiT-30B.
-Training throughput is minimally affected (\(\approx 0.98\times\) for 4B and \(0.97\times\) for 30B), and inference overhead remains small (\(\approx 1.02\times\)) due to lightweight gating.
-Importantly, EVD preserves the sampling interface: the same number of steps (\(K{=}50\)) and the same CFG structure (two DiT evaluations per step) are used, since EVD modifies only the direction field passed to the solver.
+As summarized in Table~\ref{tab:evd_efficiency}, the event head and token-wise gate add \(6.5\)M parameters (\(0.16\%\)) on DiT-4B and \(12.0\)M parameters (\(0.04\%\)) on DiT-30B.
+Training throughput changes little (\(\approx 0.98\times\) for 4B and \(0.97\times\) for 30B), and inference overhead is \(\approx 1.02\times\).
+The important engineering detail is that the sampler still uses the same number of steps (\(K{=}50\)) and the same CFG structure; EVD only changes the direction field passed to the solver.

 \paragraph{Summary.} EVD's gains come from changing \emph{what} is represented (events) and \emph{how} the predicted update is applied (event gating), not from increased sampling steps or heavier backbones.
 Consequently, EVD retains nearly the same throughput and memory footprint as the underlying DiT-30B configuration under matched NFE.